adtzlr/felupe/docs/index.rst

 License
 -------

-FElupe - finite element analysis (C) 2023 Andreas Dutzler, Graz (Austria).
+FElupe - Finite Element Analysis (C) 2023 Andreas Dutzler, Graz (Austria).

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.